Online Kernel CUSUM for Change-Point Detection: Proposed Detection Procedure

-Before presenting the detailed detection procedure, we introduce some notations which only appear in this subsection: for a matrix $G \in \RR^{m \times n}$, $G(i_1:i_2,j_1:j_2)$ represents a slice of matrix $G$ containing its $i_1$-th to $i_2$-th rows and $j_1$-th to $j_2$-th columns; in particular, when we want to include all rows (or columns) in this slice, we use ``$:$'' instead of ``$1:m$'' (or ``$1:n$'').
+For a matrix $G \in \RR^{m \times n}$, $G(i_1:i_2,j_1:j_2)$ represents a slice of matrix $G$ containing its $i_1$-th to $i_2$-th rows and $j_1$-th to $j_2$-th columns; in particular, when we want to include all rows (or columns) in this slice, we use ``$:$'' instead of ``$1:m$'' (or ``$1:n$'').
 Similarly, for a vector $g \in \RR^{m}$, $g(i:j)$ represents a slice of $g$, containing its $i$-th to $j$-th elements.
-Now, we give step-by-step instructions on how to preform our proposed detection procedure in Algorithm~\ref{algo:kernel_CUSUM}: The recursive computation of detection statistics comes from two parts: recursive update of Gram matrices (lines $5 - 8$) and a recursive formulation to find the window-limited maximum (lines $9 - 13$), which are direct benefits of CUSUM and closely resemble that of the original CUSUM \eqref{eq:cusum}.
+In Algorithm~\ref{algo:kernel_CUSUM}, the recursive computation of detection statistics comes from two parts: a recursive update of Gram matrices (lines $5 - 8$) and a recursive formulation to find the window-limited maximum (lines $9 - 13$), which are direct benefits of CUSUM and closely resemble that of the original CUSUM \eqref{eq:cusum}.